Are you an LLM? You can read better optimized documentation at /docs.md for this page in Markdown format

 OrgFlow Web is the main entry point to OrgFlow.

 It is a web application that allows you to access the full power of OrgFlow from within a web browser.
-When you run Salesforce DevOps workloads from within OrgFlow Web, all metadata processing (such as retrieving and deploying metadata, detecting changes, and committing to Git) is performed on our infrastructure.
+When you run workloads from within OrgFlow Web, all processing is performed on our infrastructure.

 This makes OrgFlow Web a low-code to no-code solution with a very low barrier of entry, and not much of a learning curve.
 There's nothing to download and install — all you need is a web browser.